FelipeFlohr/python-autodrawer/README.md

 ![](README/example3.png)

 EN: Once I runned the *draw_drawingarea.py* script, a red border was drawn representing the drawable area I have.
 The program will only be able to draw within this area.
 Also, the drawing will be in the center of the canvas.
+Also, notice that the image is 4000x2250px and my zoom is set to 33% because it is the better choice for me.
+Obviously, if you have a different image and/or a different resolution, you'll need to change the parameters inside _config.ini_.

 PT-BR: Uma vez que eu rodei o script *draw_drawingarea.py*, uma margem vermelha foi desenhada representando o espaço desenhável que eu tenho.
 O programa apenas irá desenhar dentro dessa área.
 Além disso, o desenho será no centro do "canvas".
+Também repare que a imagem é 4000x2250px e o meu zoom está em 33%, pois é a melhor escolha para mim.
+Obviamente, se você tiver uma imagem diferente e/ou um monitor diferente, você terá que mudar os parâmetros dentro de _config.ini_.